Remember, if you show your excitement to the Universe, it’ll give you more things to feel excited about.

 In other words, every thought and idea is vibrational, and things that match your vibrational energy are drawn to you.

-In order to take full responsibility of our lives, we need to start having an awareness of the power of thought, and identify the vibrational energy we are currently transmitting and receiving back to us.
-What we experience on the physical plane is a vibrational match to our current state of being.
-A scale of our emotions may range from positive emotions like love, empowerment and joy, right down to negative energy like fear, despair and powerlessness.
+In order to take full responsibility of your life, you need to start having an awareness of the power of thought, and identify the vibrational energy you are currently transmitting and receiving back to you.
+What you experience on the physical plane is a vibrational match to your current state of being.
+A scale of your emotions may range from positive emotions like love, empowerment and joy, right down to negative energy like fear, despair and powerlessness.

 There is nothing shameful or unfixable about identifying that you find yourself stuck in lower vibration energy.
 The key is to recognise this and sincerely ask yourself what you can do to change, so that you can send a new signal to the universe!